Project 2 Framework fundamentals

 - Build your project in your e15 repository under a subdirectory called p2.

 - Your project must be set up to run as an independent application with its own document root; it must not run as a subdirectory.

-This project will be submitted/due with your Week 7 assignment (due Thu Mar 25 11:59pm).
-In that assignment I will have prompts asking you for your relevant project URLs (Github, production URL, etc.).
+This project will be submitted/due with your Week 7 assignment (due Tue Mar 22 11:59pm).
+In that assignment I will have prompts asking you for your submission URLs (Server URL, Github repo URL, URL of last commit).

 All final commits should be made before you submit your Week 7 assignment.
 Small commits made after the assignment deadline (e.g. a small bug fix, a typo correction, etc.) will be considered when grading, but any notable commits will not.